.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 What does .net mean?

 The .net domain name means “network.”
-It was first created for sites dealing with network services such as internet providers, emails, and databases.
+It was first created for sites that deal with network services such as internet providers, emails, and databases.
 After .com, it is the second most used extension and is used by people all over the world for a variety of sites.

 In recent times, .net has gained as much value as .com.
 Many people choose .net when the .com name they want is already taken.